Henrik Lundqvist joins group of legends who came to Washington in twilight of their careers

 Sergei Fedorov

-The Capitals acquired the 38-year-old Fedorov from the Columbus Blue Jackets in exchange for prospect Theo Ruth before the 2008 trade deadline.
+The Capitals acquired the 38-year-old Fedorov from the Columbus Blue Jackets for prospect Theo Ruth before the 2008 trade deadline.
 The Russian forward won three Stanley Cups and the 1994 Hart Trophy as the league MVP during his 13 seasons with the Detroit Red Wings to start his NHL career.

 Fedorov scored two goals and had 11 assists over the remainder of the 2007-08 regular season, helping the Capitals qualify for the playoffs for the first time in the Alex Ovechkin era.
 The next season was Fedorov’s last in the NHL.
 In the 2009 playoffs, he scored one of the greatest goals in Capitals history, beating none other than Lundqvist with five minutes remaining in Game 7 of Washington’s first-round series against the Rangers to break a 1-1 tie.
 The game-winner helped the Capitals complete a comeback from a 3-1 series deficit.

-Fedorov played three seasons in Russia’s Kontinental Hockey League before retiring.
+Fedorov played three more seasons in the Kontinental Hockey League before retiring.

 “That was fun times,” Fedorov said of his two years with the Capitals ahead of his Hockey Hall of Fame induction in 2015.
 “It was a young team.
 A young Alex, a young Alex Semin, Nicklas Backstrom, Mike Green.
 All of those guys were good, talented players, and to have a mix of the older players, usually it give them a chance to shine and be on their feet and play well.”